morgancross2/classification_project_telco/README.md

 Results:
 - p-value is less than alpha
 - I rejected the Null Hypothesis, suggesting there is an association between tenure and churn.

+### Takeaways from exploration:
+- Increased monthly charges, having fiber optic, and early in tenure all lead to higher rates of churn.
+- A disporportionatly high number of customers that churn, have fiber optic when compared to customers that do not churn.
+- When controling for tenure, this theme continues.
+More fiber optic customers churn than non-fiber optic customers.

 -----
 ## Modeling: